 In response to Terri’s questions:

+What’s the biggest lesson you’ve learned since starting your blog?
 This question makes me smile, because it’s all been a huge learning curve.
 I find though that when I post what touches me, it also reaches others.

+If you could tell people ONE thing about living with a chronic illness, mental illness or disability, what would you want the general public to know???
 In a typical week, I am targeted by “friends” or new followers who want to sell me their “sure cure”.
 I work with professionals committed to helping me manage my illness.
 I have neither the energy, nor financial resources, to try every new thing that comes along.

+Why did you decide to start your blog/advocacy work?
 I don’t think we are ever meant to go through anything alone.
 Creating a blog gave me a doable forum to open up discussions and find others.
 For the first three years of this blog I was bedridden, so socially isolated.
 My blogging community kept me connected to life.

+What is one thing you’re really good at?
 Connecting with others.
 I genuinely love people.
 Connecting is always such a gift.

+What do you like to do for enjoyment?
 Drive through the country and take photographs.
 It gives me something to ponder and play with when I’m home resting my body.
 Painting and writing are right up there as favourite activities too.